 The final stage of the thought leadership planning process is activation.

 The way brands present their content can make or break a campaign.
-Our research shows that, for campaigns to succeed, activation must be a top priority.
+Our research shows that, for campaigns to succeed, thought leadership activation must be a top priority.

 Brands that are successful at thought leadership are increasingly taking a campaign-focused approach to activating their content assets.
 Promoting insights in a way that engages an audience requires investment in delivery methods that capture interest and inspire creative thought.